Xardasonex/ONI-Mods/README.md

 # ONI-Mods
 Oxygen not Included Mods

-Mafic Rock mod add a recipe to the Metal Refinery
+MaficIron mod add a recipe to the Metal Refinery
 100 Kg of Mafic Rock + 100 Kg of Regolith = 100 Kg of Iron

 Best used with the Super Miner Mod https://github.com/javisar/ONI-Modloader-Mods/tree/master/Mods